 Ridge-faced flower spiders can change their color to match their surroundings.
 This aids them with hunting, as they use sit-and-wait tactics rather than webs to capture prey.
 Due to their small size, their bite is not usually able to pierce human skin.

 The orchard spider is a member of the long-jawed orb weaver family Tetragnathidae.
 You can find these spiders in Illinois as well as throughout the eastern United States.

-Most orchard spiders measure between 3.5 and 7.5 millimeters long, with males measuring smaller than females.
+Most orchard spiders, Leucauge argyrobapta and Leucauge venusta, measure between 3.5 and 7.5 millimeters long, with males measuring smaller than females.
 They have distinctive leaf-green legs and sides.
 Meanwhile, their undersides feature black and yellow dots and their tops are silver with black and brown stripes.
 Additionally, they sport bright yellow, orange, or red spots near the rear of their abdomens.

 Orchard spiders often hang facing downward in their horizontally-oriented webs.
 As their name implies, they often build their webs in wooded areas including man-made ones such as orchards.
 They prey on many garden pests and their bite is not threatening to humans.
 As a result, many people consider them beneficial and like to keep them around.

 The northern black widow, Latrodectus variolus, is a member of the cobweb spider family Theridiidae.
 It is one of the most venomous spiders in Illinois and is also widely distributed throughout the eastern and northern United States and southern Canada.

 Female northern black widows measure from 9 and 11 millimeters long, and males measure 4 to 5 millimeters.
 Like other black widows, they appear mostly black aside from a red hourglass-shaped marking on their abdomens.
 However, the hourglass is rarely intact, which is a distinctive difference from other black widows.